VECTOR Frequency List

 For a list of VECTOR and partner repeaters see our repeater page.

-Our primary operational frequencies are the first 12 “channels” in the VHF section of this list.
-Local radio amateurs are strongly encouraged to program their radios with these 12 frequencies.
-On today’s modern radios it is common to have the capability for hundreds of radio channels - to avoid interfering with other channels you have already programmed you might wish to allocate channels at some convenient multiple of 100.
+The first 12 “channels” hold our primary operating frequencies (VHF section of this list).
+We invite and encourage local radio amateurs to program their radios with these 12 frequencies.
+Today’s modern radios can commonly store hundreds of radio channels.
+To avoid interfering with other channels you have already programmed, you might wish to allocate channels at some convenient multiple of 100.
 VE7DET put these channels in 101 to 112 on one of his radios.

-A pre-defined frequency list helps facilitate reliable communications during exercises and in times of emergency.
-When activated you will hear us on air typically referring to frequencies as “channels”; doing so speeds communications.
+A pre-defined frequency list helps facilitate reliable communications during exercises and emergencies.
+When activated, you will hear us on air typically referring to frequencies as “channels”; doing so speeds communications.

 The VECTOR master frequency list was last updated on November 10, 2016.
 As we maintain a large inventory of pre-programmed radios cached throughout Vancouver our list does not change frequently.